victoriamtpalhares/victoriamtpalhares.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a PhD student at ETH Zurich
+I am a PhD candidate in Electrical Engineering at ETH Zürich.
+As a research assistant at the Integrated Information Processing (IIP) Group, I develop solutions for beyond-fifth-generation (B5G) wireless communication systems.
 {style="text-align: justify;"}